Akuli/teek/docs/tcl-calls.rst

 Type Specifications
 ~~~~~~~~~~~~~~~~~~~

-Pythotk also has **type specifications** for converting from a Tcl object to a
+Teek also has **type specifications** for converting from a Tcl object to a
 Python object.
 Here is a list of valid type specifications:

 * ``str`` (that is, literally ``str``, not e.g. ``'hello'``) means that a